CodingCellist/codingcellist.github.io/content/en/post/type-you-an-idris-part-1/index.md

 I don't blame you if you didn't spot this in 3.3.
 I didn't until I wrote this and went "Hang on a minute!
 That should just work for 3.3!!".
-It requires being able to squint at the type right, which is something that takes a bit of practice.
+It requires being able to squint at the type right, which is a skill/art that unfortunately just takes some practice.
 Hopefully taking both the long and the short way has helped a bit with this  : )

 If we inspect the hole in our one-line definition we get: